cakenggt/slice-of-life/readme.md

 * playerWidth: width of the player (in blocks) (should be multiplied by scale)
 * scale: scale of the blocks (used for velocity and gravity calculations)
 * climbableBlocks: number of blocks that are auto-climbable
 * animation: function called once per frame to animate the map.
-Takes `DOMHighResTimeStamp` parameter
+Takes `DOMHighResTimeStamp` parameter.
+Can mutate `position` and `map` global variables
 * troxelLink: pasted troxel link for map

 Maps